gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 ![Config template - create new 2](/img/dashboard/gameserver/config_template/config_template_create_new_2.jpg)

 ### Default config / template

 Each supported game has a pre-made `Default config`, a great starting point for setting up new servers.
-These defaults are also useful when [troubleshooting server issues](/dashboard/game_servers/troubleshooting#game-server-not-starting--crashing).
+These defaults are also useful when [troubleshooting server issues](/dashboard/game_servers/troubleshooting#game-server-not-starting--crashing). \
+The default configs can been found under the arrow as shown in the picture and then clicking `Add new using template`

 ![Config template - default config](/img/dashboard/gameserver/config_template/config_template_default_configs.jpg)